nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

 # zettelkasten generic ideas

 - linked a lot of stuff together for brainstorming in fzf
-  - it is so cool and easy to add links when creating zettel
 - ideas go here.

 ` zet/20221007043259/README.md `